Tudat/tudat/developerGuide/applicationCMakeLists/applicationCMakeLists.rst

 Linking own code
 ~~~~~~~~~~~~~~~~

-In case you write additional code to be used in your application structured in source and header files the following steps need to be taken:
+In case you write additional code to be used in your application structured in source and header files the steps below need to be taken, this also makes the files visible in your Qt project tree:

 **Step 1: set source files**

 .. code-block:: cmake

     set(SOURCES
-      "${SRCROOT}/myCode.cpp"
+      "${SRCROOT}/myCode.cpp")

 **Step 2: set header files**

 .. code-block:: cmake

    set(HEADERS
-      "${SRCROOT}/myCode.h"
+      "${SRCROOT}/myCode.h")

+.. tip:: Any amount of source and header files can be added to a library.
+Add new files seperated by a space or on a new line.

 **Step 3: add static library**

 .. code-block:: cmake

    add_library(libraryName STATIC ${SOURCES})
-   setup_library_target(libraryName "${SRCROOT}")
+   setup_tudat_library_target(libraryName "${SRCROOT}")

 **Step 4: add library to target_link list**